 The demand for hurricane windows is growing every year.
-2020 is predicted to be a very busy hurricane season and whilst we have been lucky in Florida so far, is it time to invest in impact window and door protection?
+2022 is predicted to be a very busy hurricane season and whilst we have been lucky in Florida so far, is it time to invest in impact window and door protection?
 If you’re a homeowner in Florida, you may be wondering if purchasing hurricane impact windows are worth the extra cost.
-Impact-rated windows are ideal for protecting your home from gale-force winds, wind-blown debris.
+Impact-rated windows are ideal for protecting your home from gale-force winds, and wind-blown debris.

 But are they worth it?
 And should you consider them an investment in your home – or are they just another expense you have to deal with as a Florida homeowner?